• Skip to primary navigation

 • Prep the Liners: Line a muffin tin with 12 paper or silicone cupcake liners.

-• Melt the Chocolate: In a microwave-safe bowl, melt one bag of chocolate chips.
-Heat the chocolate in 20-30 second intervals, stirring in between, until fully melted and smooth (around 2 minutes).
+• Melt the Chocolate: In a microwave-safe bowl or a double boiler, melt one bag of chocolate chips and 1 tablespoon of coconut oil.
+Heat for 45-second intervals, stirring in between, until fully melted and smooth.

 • Build the Base: Spoon about 1 tablespoon of melted chocolate into the bottom of each cupcake liner, ensuring the bottom is fully covered but not too thick.
-Place the muffin tin in the freezer for about 10 minutes to allow the chocolate to set.
+Place the muffin tin in the freezer (leveled, so they don't come out lopsided) for about 10 minutes to allow the chocolate to set.

-• Add the Filling: Remove the muffin tin from the freezer and place approximately 1 teaspoon (the size of a marble) of the peanut butter mixture into each cup on top of the hardened chocolate shell.
-Add any additional ingredients if using.
+• Add the Filling: Remove the muffin tin from the freezer and place the peanut butter mixture into each cup on top of the hardened chocolate shell.
+Add a sprinkle of any optional ingredients if using.

-• Seal the PB Cup: Then, spoon more melted chocolate over the peanut butter filling, ensuring it covers entirely.
-Smooth the tops with the back of a spoon.
-Top with crushed peanuts if desired or see post for other options.
+• Topping: Melt the second bag of chocolate with the other 1 tablespoon of coconut oil.
+Then, spoon more melted chocolate over the peanut butter filling, ensuring it covers entirely.
+Smooth the tops with the back of a spoon if needed.
+Top with crushed peanuts if desired, or see post for other options.

-• Freeze: Place the muffin tin back in the freezer for 10-20 minutes or until the chocolate has fully hardened.
-Once set, remove the peanut butter cups from the muffin tin and let sit for a few minutes on the counter to soften ever so slightly.
-Enjoy!
+Once set, remove the peanut butter cups from the muffin tin and let them sit for 30 minutes or more on the counter to soften.

 Video